 Tablet computers take two main forms -- convertible tablets and slates.
 This report looks only at slate tablets, which have virtual keyboards accessed through the touch screen, either through finger gestures or through a stylus.
 A convertible tablet can look and work like a regular laptop but has a screen that either flips around or detaches for use as a slate.

 Most convertible tablets are powered by Intel processors and run the full Windows 8 or Windows 8.1 operating system.
 These convertible tablets are covered in our report on laptops and cheap laptops.
 Lower-powered Windows slates that use ARM or similar processors are also available.
 These run a less robust version of Windows, called Windows RT.
 The key difference is that while Windows 8 slates can run any program that works under Windows, Windows RT slates -- such as the Microsoft Surface 2 -- can only run apps available in the Windows app store.
 Windows RT slates are discussed in more detail elsewhere in this update.

 So which tablet is best for you?
-To help answer that question, we look at the best available advice from expert reviewers, then cross-check that with feedback from actual users.
-We then rate tablets in important categories including performance, ease of use, features and value to find the ones most likely to please and which models more often disappoint.
+To help answer that question, we look at the best available advice from expert reviewers such as CNET, PCMag.com, Laptop Magazine and many more.
+We then cross-check those reviews with feedback from tablet users.
+To find the best choices, we rate tablets in important categories including performance, ease of use, features and value to find the ones most likely to please and to determine which models more often disappoint.